W W Spooner Charitable Trust

 Overview

-The W W Spooner Charitable Trust was established in 1961 by William Wycliffe Spooner (1882-1967), an industrialist who founded Spooner Industries Ltd., a company specializing in industrial drying technology.
-The trust became operational in 1962 and continues to operate as an active grant-making charity with registered charity number 313653.
-With total funds of approximately £2 million and annual giving ranging from £18,000 to over £110,000 depending on the year, the trust supports various charitable causes with a particular focus on Yorkshire.
+The W W Spooner Charitable Trust was established in 1961 by William Wycliffe Spooner (1882 - 17 September 1967), an industrialist who founded Spooner Industries Ltd., a company specialising in industrial drying technology.
+The trust was established by deed dated 8 August 1961 and continues to operate as an active grant-making charity with registered charity number 313653.
+With annual giving ranging from £18,000 to over £110,000 depending on the year, the trust supports various charitable causes with a particular focus on Yorkshire.
 The trust operates through unanimous trustee decisions and maintains connections to its founder's industrial legacy, including support for former employees of Spooner Industries.

 Funding Priorities